 FR-132.
 When the user clicks the Create New button for a valid requisition barcode, a new requisition is entered into SARP.
 See the 150-level requirements for information about new requisition creation.

 FR-133.
-When the user clicks the Create New button for a valid requisition barcode, the accounting system is notified.
+This requirement removed.

 Note on the data insert requirements below: FR-150-FR-162 describe data values that vary depending on the values filled in to the New Requisition page.
 The remaining requirements describe the default values inserted into other columns in other tables.